deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 If this is the case, you can pass a list of supported metric strings or a dict in the format {``metric_name_string``: ``metric``} as a parameter to the check.

-The metrics in the dict can be existing:
+The metrics in the dict can be some of the existing:

 *   Strings from Deepchecks' `supported strings <#list-of-supported-strings>`__ for both vision and tabular.
-*   `Ignite metrics <https://pytorch.org/ignite/metrics.html#complete-list-of-metrics>`__ for vision.
+*   `Ignite Metrics <https://pytorch.org/ignite/metrics.html#complete-list-of-metrics>`__ for vision.
     An Ignite Metric is a class with the methods: reset, compute, and update, that iterates over batches of data and aggregates the result.
-*   `Sklearn scorers <https://scikit-learn.org/stable/modules/model_evaluation.html>`__ for both vision and tabular.
+*   `Scikit-learn Scorers <https://scikit-learn.org/stable/modules/model_evaluation.html>`__ for both vision and tabular.
-    An Sklearn Scorer is a function that accepts the parameters: (model, x, y_true), and returns a score with the convention that higher is better.
+    A Scikit-learn Scorer is a function that accepts the parameters: (model, x, y_true), and returns a score with the convention that higher is better.

 or `your own implementation <#custom-metrics>`__.